 When you’re injured in a car accident and someone else is at fault, you deserve justice.
 You’re faced with unexpected costs and possibly life-changing personal injury, and the settlement offer from the insurance company doesn’t even begin to cover your medical bills or pain and suffering.
-A car accident lawsuit may be the only way for you to receive the compensation you’re owed.
+A car accident lawsuit in Indianapolis may be the only way for you to receive the compensation you’re owed.

 But how can you prove fault?
 How can you strengthen your claim to win your at-fault car accident case?
 Unfortunately, a court case win and awarded damages aren’t ever guaranteed.